 - The percentage of contract dollars that minority- and woman-owned businesses might be expected to receive based on their availability to perform specific types and sizes of City contracts (availability).

-The study will focus on contracts that the City awarded during the period of July 1, 2012, through June 30, 2017.
+The study's focus remains on contracts that the City awarded during the fiscal year periods of July 1, 2012, through June 30, 2017.
 In addition to assessing utilization, availability and any disparities between them, the study will examine other qualitative and quantitative information related to:

 - Legal considerations surrounding the City’s implementation of the MWBE Program;